collocations.org

 4. for playing a sport

-playing, sports | football, rugby, etc.
+football, rugby, soccer, etc.

-VERB + FIELD
+VERB + field

-take
+take (BrE)

 Today they take the field (= go on to the field to play a match) against county champions Essex.

-on a/the ~
+on a/the field

-people walking their dogs on the school''s playing field
+people walking their dogs on the school's playing field

-off the ~
+off the field

 Players need discipline both on and off the field (= when playing and in other areas of their lives).

-5. the field: competitors in a sport/business
+5. (the field) competitors in a sport/business

 strong

-VERB + FIELD
+VERB + the field

-head, lead
+dominate, head, lead

-She managed to head the field across the finishing line of the London Marathon. | They lead the field in home entertainment systems.
+She managed to head the field across the finishing line of the marathon.

-She managed to head the field across the finishing line of the London Marathon. | They lead the field in home entertainment systems.
+They lead the field in home entertainment systems.

-FIELD + VERB
+the field + VERB

 include sb